This year’s Perseid meteor shower could be the best in years!

 Dark skies are a must if you want to see as many meteors as possible.
 If you are lucky enough to own a cottage or camp somewhere with little to no light pollution, you will see even the faintest of shooting stars.
 If you can take in a wide panoramic view of the Eastern horizon, consider yourself spoiled!
 I haven’t decided whether I will travel for this meteor shower this year, or set up shop in the backyard.

 The explanation for the outburst this year has to do with the orbits of Jupiter and Saturn.
-The position of those planets in relation with the debris left by Comet Swift-Tuttle has Earth primed for an extra special show this year.
+The position of those planets in relation to the debris left by Comet Swift-Tuttle has Earth primed for an extra special show this year.

 Tips for viewing this Meteor Shower